 Grounded in a social constructivist approach to teaching and learning, students accepted into the MEd program will find that coursework prepares them both conceptually and practically to teach using inquiry-based strategies within a cooperative learning context.
 Our theory-to-practice approach allows students to integrate their learning with their student teaching placements during two of the three semesters of the program.
 Core courses relate to equity and diversity in education; teaching methods in literacy, math, science and social studies for primary education students; and a master’s-level final project.

 You also are supported by experienced faculty instructors and a faculty advisor, a program manager who coordinates their academic program and student teaching experiences, graduate associates as well as an advising staff who oversee progress through this intense program of study.

 The MEd program in the Department of Teaching and Learning leads to a post-baccalaureate degree designed for those individuals who seek to earn their initial four-year Ohio teaching license, while completing graduate studies in their chosen field of study.

-Students who complete the Early Childhood Education program receive a license to teach children in pre-kindergarten through the third grade.
-Students may also pursue a career in the development of early childhood curriculum for museums or agencies with early childhood services.
+Students who complete the Primary Education program receive a license to teach children in pre-kindergarten through the third grade.
+Students may also pursue a career in the development of primary education curriculum for museums or agencies with primary education services.

 Our graduates consistently accept a variety of positions in the field and are sought after locally, as well as across the nation.